-MRBAW sediment (TSS) TMDL: MPCA developed a LDC to calculate the surrogate sediment TMDL for Sisabagamah Creek (07010104-659) segment of the MRBAW.
-The same LDC development strategies were employed for the sediment and bacteria TMDLs (e.g., the incorporation of HSPF model simulated flows to develop FDCs, water quality monitoring information collected within the MRBAW informing the LDC, etc.).
+ULRLW sediment (TSS) TMDL: MPCA used the same LDC development strategies as it did for the ULRLW bacteria TMDLs to calculate the loading capacity for the Mud River (09020302-541) sediment TMDL.
+These strategies included incorporating HSPF model simulated flows to develop FDCs and water quality monitoring information collected within the ULRLW informing the LDC.
 The FDC were transformed into LDC by multiplying individual flow values by the TSS target (15 mg/L) and then multiplying that value by a conversion factor.

-A sediment (TSS) TMDL was calculated (Table 11 of this Decision Document).
+A sediment (TSS) TMDL was calculated (Table 7 of this Decision Document).
 The load allocation was calculated after the determination of the WLA, and the MOS.
 Load allocations (e.g., stormwater runoff from agricultural land use practices) was not split among individual nonpoint contributors.
 Instead, load allocations were combined together into one value to cover all nonpoint source contributions.
-Table 11 of this Decision Document reports five points (i.e., the midpoints of the designated flow regime) on the loading capacity curve.
+Table 7 of this Decision Document reports five points (i.e., the midpoints of the designated flow regime) on the loading capacity curve.
 However, it should be understood that the components of the TMDL equation could be illustrated for any point on the entire loading capacity curve.

 The LDC method can be used to display collected sediment monitoring data and allows for the estimation of load reductions necessary for attainment of the TSS water quality standard.
 Using this method, daily loads were developed based upon the flow in the water body.
 Loading capacities were determined for each segment for multiple flow regimes.
 This allows the TMDL to be represented by an allowable daily load across all flow conditions.
-Table 11 of this Decision Document identifies the loading capacity for each segment at each flow regime.
+Table 7 of this Decision Document identifies the loading capacity for each segment at each flow regime.
 Although there are numeric loads for each flow regime, the LDC is what is being approved for this TMDL.